Guassa/guassa.javojav.com/README.md

-# guassa.github.io
+# Guassa

-Web messaging app made with node.js
+Web messaging app made with node.js that is free and you don´t need to sell your soul to Facebook.